ALI-KACI/Encrypt-S3-bucket-EBS-Volume-and-AMI-using-AWS-KMS/README.md

 ### Step-by-Step Implementation

-# Note: we work on us-east-1 region only the  <b>bucket that will replicate data from the source bucket</b> in step 5 use ap-south-1 region.
+<b> Note: we work on us-east-1 region only the  <b>bucket that will replicate data from the source bucket</b> in step 5 use ap-south-1 region.</b>

 1. Create an AWS KMS key.  (reference: 1-Create a KMS key.png)
    - Define a key administrative permissions(User already created).